-See a full list of Electoral Committee events here.
+You can see a constantly updated list of Electoral Committee events for Hugo, and RSVP for those here.

 The Role of Electoral Campaigns and Strategy in Working Class Struggle

 DSA engages in electoral organizing because elections are one of the primary avenues through which working people experience politics.
 Electoral campaigns provide a critical opportunity to articulate democratic socialist politics to millions of people, draw the lines of class struggle, build support for transformative reforms, and win material demands.
 Moreover, DSA uses electoral campaigns to build a durable political organization and grow the collective strength needed for our membership and elected officials to effectively wield political power towards a Los Angeles that works for our class.

 Core pillars of DSA-LA’s electoral strategy, as outlined in the 2021-2022 National Electoral Strategy and the Build a Bench chapter priority resolution include a careful assessment of potential electoral races in Los Angeles county, with a particular focus on opportunities where DSA can engage strategically, including against bad incumbents, where we can play a significant role in the outcome of the election, and can elect candidates who are “socialist organizers with a relationship to a working-class base, not just individuals who run on ‘good ideas’,” with a particular focus on developing candidates who are already core DSA organizers.